Chick-fil-A Waffle Fries

 Chick-fil-A waffle potato fries are fried in canola oil and sprinkled with all natural sea salt.
 The side dish is available in three sizes: small, medium, and large.

 Nutritional value varies by order size.
-A medium order of fries has 420 calories, 24 grams of fat, 45 grams of carbohydrates, and 5 grams of protein.
+There are 420 calories, 24 grams of fat, 45 grams of carbohydrates, and 5 grams of protein in a medium order of waffle fries.

 Read this guide for a complete overview of the calories, nutrition facts, ingredients, and allergens in the fries from Chick-fil-A fast food restaurant.